danthegoodman1/frontlink/README.md

 React realtime updates with your backend in a few lines of code.
 Heavily inspired by the [driftdb](https://driftdb.com) DX.

+You can also read the [launch blog post](https://www.aspiring.dev/frontlink-react-realtime-collaboration-and-updates-with-your-backend/)

 ## Getting started

 First, install the `frontlink` package: